Paediatric Ophthalmologist Expert Witness – Overview for Solicitors

 Procedural Rules:

-Governed by FPR Part 25, requiring court permission and adherence to Practice Directions (e.g. 25B).
-Reports must include a statement of truth and a declaration of the expert’s overriding duty to the court.
+Under FPR Part 25, with court permission and following Practice Directions (including 25B).
+Statements of truth and declaration of expert's overriding duty to court required in reports.

 Relevance: